For how many times a day you depend on your remembrance? Human memory psychology is complex.

 For example, remembering a formula, a phone number, or an address.

-This Explicit form of recollection of thoughts further controls the Declarative memory that is based upon facts and events.
-Because of the involvement of intentional and conscious remembering, it is included in explicit memory.
-It can be split into Procedural, Semantic, and Episodic memories.
+This Explicit form of recollection of thoughts further controls the Declarative type is based upon facts and events.
+Because of the involvement of intentional and conscious remembering, it is part of explicit memory.
+You can further categorize it into Procedural, Semantic, and Episodic memories.

 Procedural type is all about remembering a procedure or method of performing anything such as: